 The Director is responsible for developing, implementing and updating the HIPAA policies and procedures in this manual accordingly.
-This officer must monitor all activities related to PHI to be sure that the clinic and all its employees are in compliance with the most current HIPAA and state guidelines and regulations.
+This officer must monitor all activities related to PHI to be sure that the clinic and all its employees follow the most current HIPAA and state guidelines and regulations.
 The Director is the watchdog, who ensures that the workforce is acting within the letter of the law.
-The Director uses this Policies & Procedures Manual as a guideline, and suggests and coordinates with the Associate Dean of Clinics its revision and the inclusion of updates, when necessary.
+The Director uses this Policies & Procedures Manual as an inclusion of updates, when necessary.